dword-design/nuxt-content-git/README.md

 <!-- /BADGES -->

 <!-- DESCRIPTION/ -->
-nuxt-content hooks that replace or add createdAt and updatedAt dates based on the git history.
+Additional module for @nuxt/content that replace or adds createdAt and updatedAt dates based on the git history.
 <!-- /DESCRIPTION -->

 <!-- INSTALL/ -->